With a lot of people using thrift stores, how "safe" are the donations? Can you "catch" anything from what you buy?

 Infection can happen though - as children about 45 years ago my brother and I were the only children in our town to catch scarlet fever.
 Our mother believed that it came from playing with a toy gun that my brother fished out of a garbage bin in a park when we were on vacation.

 Make sure to bug spray any upholstered furniture you get used.
 I got a terrible case of cockroaches one time from an easy chair I bought at a thrift store.
-Needless to say, any thing like that gets sprayed, vacuumed, and sits outside for a few days now.

 I've never gotten sick from anything purchased at a yard sale or thrift store.
 There are a few things I don't buy used.
 They are under clothing: bras, panties, underwear.
 Shoes.
 Used lipstick/lip gloss, used eye products: mascara, eye liner.